 Informationists conduct comprehensive literature searching for peer reviewed and gray literature in support of systematic reviews.
-You might not know informationists can help you find data about drugs, patents, legislation, and equipment parts.
+You might not know informationists can help you find data about drugs, patents, legislation, and technology transfer resources.
 They can find industry research summaries; policy documents; "gray" literature; and best practices.
 An Informationist can set up notifications to keep you current in your specialty.

 Perhaps a custom data service for documents or publications would be useful for you. (see Custom Information Solutions Service).
 If you deal with data, informationists can provide basic training and consultation and help you decide if you need specialized advice on data management, data visualization, data sharing and preservation. (see Data Services Program).
 Support is available for bibliographic software such as EndNote.

 Help with your manuscripts, including editing, formatting, references, and journal selection. (see Editing Service).
 Informationists can create a customized webinar, class, or consultation for your team or group.

 Find and use specialized library services.

-Informationists can help you with bibliometric analyses (measure the impact of your research and analyze your research publication statistics) and refer you for expert assistance (see Bibliometric Service).
+Informationists can help you with bibliometric and research portfolio analyses (measure the impact of your research and analyze your research publication statistics) and refer you for expert assistance (see Bibliometric Service).
 Support for bioinformatics training and consultations, and access to powerful tools and knowledgebases for analyzing and udnerstanding the biological significance of a variety of data are available (see Bioinformatics Program).
 The program offers assistance with data management, anlysis, and visualizations for all types of data.